How to improve your grip strength with minimal equipment

 Grab a plate of the weight stack, pinching it between your fingers.
 Tuck your elbow in at your side and hold the plate out in front of you.
-You will immediately feel this in your wrists and forearms.
-Specifically, it will work the flexors and the extensors.
+You will immediately feel the grip strength in your wrists and forearms.
+Specifically, it will work with the flexors and the extensors.
 Hold the weight as long as you can on one side, then repeat on the other side.

 A wrist roller is a fantastic piece of equipment to help you build your forearms and grip strength.
 You can make one simply by grabbing a wooden dowel with a three-quarter inch diameter and cutting it to shoulder width length.
 Drill a hole in the center just wide enough to thread a piece of rope through.
 Burn the end of any frayed rope to stop it from cutting.
 Thread the rope through the hole in the dowel and tie a knot at the top of the rope.
 Tie the other end of the rope to weight plates or any other weighted resistance.

-You now have a very effective tool for working your grip, wrists and forearms.
-Simply roll the rope up and down until your forearms can no longer handle it.
+You now have a very effective tool for working your grip, wrists, and forearms.
+Simply roll the rope up and down until your grip strength can no longer handle it.

 Grab a hexagonal dumbbell with one hand from the top so that your fingers are gripping the hexagonal angles.
 Lift it up to shoulder height and hold for as long as possible.
 Repeat with the other hand.
 Keep your elbows tucked in at your side to keep the focus on the forearms and away from the shoulders.

 Extend yourself from a pull-up bar with your hands at shoulder width.
 Hang at full extension for as long as you possibly can.
 This move will develop grip strength and endurance at the same time.